teeso/beaconsync/README.md

-Beaconsync is a WordPress plugin that makes it easy to associate WordPress posts with mobile apps that detect Bluetooth Low Energy beacons (also known by Apple's name 'iBeacons") so that whenever the app gets near a beacon, it knows which content from your WordPress site is most relevant for that beacon, allowing your WordPress site to act as CMS for such apps.

-Instlaling the plugin
+What's this for?
 ---

+Beaconsync is a WordPress plugin that makes it possible to associate WordPress posts with apps that detect Bluetooth Low Energy beacons (also known by Apple's name 'iBeacons") so that whenever the app/device gets near a beacon, the app knows which content from your WordPress site is most relevant for that beacon.
+This keeps content management similar and familiar, and enables a growing class of hybrid mobile/web apps that work with beacons.

+Install the plugin
+---
 Download https://github.com/waded/beaconsync/archive/master.zip.
 Upload that file under the Plugins section of your WordPress site's administration screen.

-Don't forget to activate the plugin after you've uploaded it.
+Don't forget to activate the plugin after you've uploaded it!

-Associating your posts with beacons
+Associate posts with beacons
 ---

 To associate a beacon with a post, edit the post.
 You'll see **Beacon UUID** and **Beacon Major/Minor** sections (peers to Category/Tag sections.)
 Enter the beacon's UUID (for example *c1dac09d-c494-4a93-826c-664f62c52a10*) and major/minor codes (for example *1.5* for major 1, minor 5) in these sections.
 Remember to save your changes to the post!

 Avoid setting more than one UUID or major/minor per post, as this can result in unexpected behavior.
 Using one but not the other is fine and may save you time: for example, if each of your beacons has its own UUID you might choose to set only UUID, and not major/minor.

-How apps should use a WordPress beaconsync site
+How apps should use a beaconsync site
 ---
 An special-purpose app that can detect beacons (for example, a city tour app) should sync with a corresponding WordPress beaconsync site using the site's Atom or RSS2 protocol feed to get the current list of beacons and associated content.